johnoltman65/filefield_sources/README.txt

    on a type you'd like to modify.
 Add a new file field or edit an existing one.

-   While editing the file or image field, you'll have new options available under a "File sources" fieldset.
+   While editing the file or image field, you'll have new options available under a "File sources" details.
 You can enable the desired sources for that particular field.

 4) Create a piece of content that uses your file file and try it out.